Gilead-BioStats/gsm/tests/testthat/_snaps/PD_Map_Raw.md

       -- Checking Input Data for `PD_Map_Raw()` --

-      v No issues found for dfPD domain x df is not a data.frame()
+      x df is not a data.frame()
       x the following columns not found in df: SubjectID, SiteID, TimeOnStudy x NA check not run
       x Empty Value check not run
       x Unique Column Check not run
-      !
-Issues found for dfSUBJ domain
       !
 Issues found for `PD_Map_Raw()`
       ! `AE_Map_Raw()` not run because of failed check.
     Output